Ilagri/Breast-cancer-prediction/README.md

 Ensure you have a [Play with Docker](https://labs.play-with-docker.com/) account.
 No local Docker installation is necessary.

 ### Steps to Run with Play with Docker

-#### 1. Start a New Session
-Go to [Play with Docker](https://labs.play-with-docker.com/) and start a new session by clicking "Start".
+1. **Start a New Session**: Go to [Play with Docker](https://labs.play-with-docker.com/) and start a new session by clicking "Start".

-#### 2. Add a New Instance
-Once your session has started, add a new instance by clicking on the "ADD NEW INSTANCE" button.
+2. **Add a New Instance**: Once your session has started, add a new instance by clicking on the "ADD NEW INSTANCE" button.
 This will create a new terminal instance where you can run Docker commands.

-#### 3. Clone the Repository
-In the Play with Docker terminal, clone the repository and navigate to the correct directory:
+3. **Clone the Repository**: In the Play with Docker terminal, clone the repository and navigate to the correct directory:
 ```bash
 git clone https://github.com/Ilagri/Breast-cancer-prediction.git
 cd Breast-cancer-prediction
 ```
-#### 4. Build the Docker Image
-Build the Docker image using the provided Dockerfile:
+4. **Build the Docker Image**: Build the Docker image using the provided Dockerfile:
 ```bash
 docker build -t breast-cancer-prediction .
 ```
-#### 5. Run the Docker Container
-Start the Docker container, mapping the container's port to the local machine:
+5. **Run the Docker Container**: Start the Docker container, mapping the container's port to the local machine:
 ```bash
 docker run -p 8888:8888 breast-cancer-prediction
 ```
-#### 6. Access Jupyter Notebook
+6. **Access Jupyter Notebook**:
 - In Play with Docker, once the container is running, you'll see a 8888 link next to the instance name in the interface.
 - Click on the 8888 link.
 This will open a new browser tab where you'll be prompted to insert the Jupyter token.
 - The token can be found in the terminal output where you started the Docker container.
 Copy the token and paste it into the prompt in the new tab.